zacklow28/tp/docs/DeveloperGuide.md

 * `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
 * `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.

 These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

-Step 1.
-The user launches the application for the first time.
+1. The user launches the application for the first time.
 The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

-Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
+2. The user executes `delete 5` command to delete the 5th person in the address book.
 The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

-Step 3.
-The user executes `add n/David …​` to add a new person.
+3. The user executes `add n/David …​` to add a new person.
 The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />